Advertisement

 Does it feel like a proper Bentley?

 In truth, if any car is made for the incongruous, profit-embiggening switch to SUVs, it’s a Bentley.
-Already knowingly hefty – with few sops to lightweighting or litheness in the company’s saloons and coupes – the Bentayga really does just drive like a taller Bentley, and thus ought to be vastly less upsetting to the purists than a Lamborghini Urus or Ferrari’s Purosangue.
+Already knowingly hefty – with few sops to lightweighting or litheness in the company’s saloons and coupes – the Bentayga really does just drive like a taller Bentley, and thus ought to be vastly less upsetting to the purists than a Urus or Purosangue.

-And its manners are impeccable when you’re not being an imbecile, its cabin as quiet and cocooned as a Flying Spur’s and that extra bit of visibility it lends you over a saloon yet more calming.
+And its manners are impeccable when you’re not being an imbecile, its cabin as quiet and cocooned as a Flying Spur’s and that extra bit of visibility it lends you over a saloon is yet more calming.

 Highlights from the range